Omar-Krayyem/storage_park_client/README.md

 - I want to log in to my account, so I can access my store's inventory and order history.
 - I want to place new orders for products and manage their quantities, so I can keep my store well-stocked.
-- I want to receive when my order is ready for pickup or delivery, so I can plan accordingly.
+- I want to be notified when my order is ready for pickup or delivery.

 As a Customer: